lavague-ai/LaVague/extension_chrome/README.md

 server = AgentServer(create_agent)
 server.serve()
 ```

+Note, you will need to set a valid `OPENAI_API_KEY` environment variable for this to work.

 You will now be able to interact with your LaVague extension in your chrome navigator.